oujieww/awesome-visual-grounding/README.md

 # Awesome Visual Grounding
 A curated list of research papers in grounding.
 Link to the code if available is also present.

-Visual grounding task refers to localizing an object given a query or a sentence.
-It is also sometimes called referring expression comprehension.
+Visual grounding task refers to localizing an object with a bounding-box or pixel-level mask given a query or a sentence.
+It is also called referring expression comprehension.
 Referring expression is basically uniquely identifying the object in question.
-I have not included papers which do only referring expression generation, however if they also do the comprehension (or only comprehension) they have been included.

 This task is somewhat related to Visual Question Answering so this repository might also help [https://github.com/JamesChuanggg/awesome-vqa](https://github.com/JamesChuanggg/awesome-vqa).

-To maintaing the quality of the repo, I have gone through all the listed papers at least once before adding them to ensure their relevance to grounding.
-However, I might have missed some paper(s) or added some irrelevant paper(s).
-Feel free to open an issue in that case.
-I will go through the paper and then add / remove it.

-## Contributing
- Feel free to contact me [theshadow29.github.io](theshadow29.github.io) or open an issue or submit a pull request.

 ## Datasets
 ### Image Grounding Datasets